How Early Should You Show Up For an Interview

 You don’t want to rush into an interview late, unprepared and frazzled.
 To make a professional entry, do these three things:

 - Get the directions and time your commute.
-If it’s a hard-to-find or unfamiliar place, do a test run during rush hour to determine how long you'll need to get there.
+If it is a hard-to-find or unfamiliar place, do a test run during rush hour to determine how long you will need to get there.

 - Plan your outfit and your materials the night before and have them prepped and ready to go.

-Make sure you have reliable child care lined up.
-If you’re dropping off your child, factor in that time.
+- Make sure you have reliable child care lined up.
+If you are dropping off your child, factor in that time.
 If someone is coming to your house, ask the sitter to arrive a half-hour early so you can finish getting ready.
-To cover your bases,
+To cover your bases, consider a backup.

 When to Arrive